Polistil: The end of Polistil

-By the late 1980s, Polistil had released over 500 different vehicles of all sizes (Force 1992, 62–89).
+By the late 1980s, Polistil had released over 500 different vehicles of all sizes.
 In the late 1980s, the larger scales were marketed in the U.S. in a new relationship with Tonka.
 Apparently, Tonka had purchased Polistil.
 Vehicle boxes remained red at this time, but were now labeled Polistil/Tonka.
 This included larger 1:14 scale cars.

 Unfortunately, competition with newer and upcoming Bburago, Maisto and mail order firms like Franklin Mint Precision Models provided a surge in competition in the larger scales and contributed to Polistil's demise.
 By 1993, just as the demand for 1:18 scale models was starting to peak, Tonka dropped the name, dropped Italian production, and venerable Polistil was gone.

 Chinese Polistil reappears

 In 2014, the Polistil name was relaunched by the May Cheong Group, manufacturer of the Maisto brand.
 Now Polistil sells different products: slot car systems, radio controlled cars, die cast models of construction machinery, tractors, caricature cars, Formula One cars and so on.
 So, this is an interesting case where the Asian toy giant is responsible for resurrecting two well-known Italian brand names – Bburago and Polistil, but the products are now made in China, and no longer in Italy.

 On the boxes now is printed "Manufactured by: Polistil International LTD, Hong Kong", or "Manufactured by: Most Success Trading LTD, Hong Kong".
-The new company was apparently created in Hong Kong on August 27, 2013 (Hong Kong Business Directory n.d.).
+The new company was apparently created in Hong Kong on August 27, 2013.